Blog

 Companies need to ensure they have the right security controls in place, they’re aware of their third-party risk, and that they know where their data is living.
 Given the increased use of SaaS apps and cloud-based infrastructure, it’s easy to lose track of where all a company’s data is, making it easier for hackers to take off with it.

-This is why we recommend considering Metomic.
-It’s an automated data discovery and protection tool that finds your data for you across your apps and cloud environment.
+Metomic is an automated data discovery and protection tool that finds your data for you across your apps and cloud environment.
 It can help ensure your data is protected and accounted for so you don’t make it onto the list of 2023 hacks.

-To learn more about how Metomic has helped keep company data secure, check out our recent case study with TravelPerk.
+To learn more about how Metomic helps keep company data secure, book a personalised demo with one of our security specialists today.